great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/overview.md

 ### How these docs are organized

 The docs in `Creating Custom Expectations` focus on completing the four steps required for Experimental Expectations.
-Completing them will leave your with a Custom Expectation that can be executed against one backend, with a couple tests to verify correctness, and a basic docstring and metadata to support diagonstics.
+Completing them will leave you with a Custom Expectation that can be executed against one backend, with a couple tests to verify correctness, and a basic docstring and metadata to support diagonstics.

-Optionally, you can also publish Custom Expectations to the [Great Expectations open source gallery](https://greatexpectations.io/expectations) by following the steps [here](../contributing/how_to_contribute_a_custom_expectation_to_great_expectations.md).

 The code to achieve the first four steps looks somewhat different depending on the class of Expectation you're developing.
 Accordingly, there are separate how-to guides and templates for each class of Expectation.